 The NYU Curl Salon is an open dialogue focusing on culture, race, gender, and politics as it relates to hair.
 We bring to light the experiences that Black and other communities of color have had with their hair—the trials and tribulations, the celebrations and triumphs, and the nuances and complexities that have shaped their identities.
 The focus for this particular dialogue is the Evolution of Hair.
 Future dialogues will explore a variety of topics related to hair, culture and politics at NYU, in the United States and across the Diaspora.

-The Dear Black Girl Summit
+The Dear Black Girl Summit at NYU

 The Dear Black Girl Summit is designed to celebrate Black women by creating space for meaningful discussion, learning, and support.
 This half-day conference will allow black women from and around the NYU and NYC community to network and engage with peers, faculty, and administrators around various topics relevant to the experiences of black women.